eirikt/default-webapp-vue-vite-vercel/README.md

 ### Build scripts
-With our little proof-of-concept web page (soon to be a _web app_) in place and released, let us define some basic scripts and commands underpinning our development process and release process.
+With our little proof-of-concept web page (soon to be a *web app*) in place and released, let us define some basic scripts and commands underpinning our development process and release process.
-First fetch file handling tools:
+First fetch file some handling tools:
 ```shell
 pnpm install rimraf --save-dev
 pnpm install copyfiles --save-dev
 ```

-Update `package.json` with a `"scripts"` block containing e.g. something like:
+Update `package.json` with a `"scripts"` block containing e.g., something like:
 ```json
 {
     ...